 Even with Minimal Football Wagering, Total Betting Handle Equates to $11.4 Million Bet Per Day

 Despite a slight dip in the betting handle and gross revenue, legalized sports gambling continues to be a valuable source of tax dollars for New Jersey in 2019.
 In February, $1.6 million in tax revenue was generated, bringing the total to $3,956,700 in the first two months of the year.
-The below infographic breaks down the key sports wagering statistics based on February data.
+The below infographic breaks down the key New Jersey online betting statistics based on February data.

 Online betting continues to be the driving force of the Garden State’s sports gambling tax revenue.
 The convenience and simplicity help wagering on the Internet continue to outpace on-site betting, generating more than four times as much handle in February.
 With the gross revenue from online betting being taxed at a higher rate, it proves to be the shining star of New Jersey’s sports gambling legislation.